Ali-Mohamud/quote-generator/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Technology used
+* HTML   - for structure of the web page and it's content.

+* CSS  -   for defining the styles of the web pages.

+* Angular - for dynamic webpages

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.